 Hydrilla is a highly invasive plant that can spread by seed, turions (winter buds), tubers, and plant fragments.
 Some waterfowl feed on the plant and can spread seeds and tubers into other bodies of water.
 Tubers and turions can live dormant in the sediment and sustain drought conditions.
 Fragments of the plant are able to root and grow into new plants.
 These plant fragments can be transported to new waters via boats and fishing equipment.

 Early detection and rapid response is essential to controlling the spread of hydrilla.
 Several states have implemented control programs in an attempt to halt the spread of the plant.
 On Lake Manitou, a 735-acre lake in Indiana, the Indiana Department of Natural Resources implemented a quarantine following the discovery of hydrilla in 2006.
 Both public and private boat ramps were closed and an aggressive multiple-year herbicide treatment program was initiated with the goal of eradicating the plant.
 The cost of the treatment program may well exceed $2 million dollars.

-Hydrilla verticillata.
-Aquatic plant line drawing is the copyright property of the University of Florida Center for Aquatic Plants (Gainesville).
+Hydrilla verticillata, left, and Elodea canadensis, right.
+Aquatic plant line drawings are the copyright property of the University of Florida Center for Aquatic Plants (Gainesville).
 Used with permission.